 - Both include expedited screening.

-What is the difference between global entry and TSA precheck?
+What is the difference between program’s

 The significant difference between the programs is their cost and their functionalities.
 Both are reliable methods of expedited screening, depending upon the traveler type.
 We will see a detailed difference between the two that will help you choose which program you should sign-up for.